Do you sell only show dogs?

 What should I ask of a breeder?

 Do not feel embarrassed to ask a breeder to provide you with copies of health clearances.
-All OFA and CERF certifications can be verified on the OFA and CERF web pages.
+All OFA certifications can be verified on the OFA web pages.
 Currently there is no test for epilepsy, so no one should be claiming that their dogs have certifications or clearances against epilepsy.
 The only way to know if a dog has had any idiopathic epileptic seizures is to observe the dogs 24 hours a day - a physical impossibility.
 We can only tell you that to the best of our knowledge we have never witnessed the dogs we are breeding having any seizures.
 I wish we had better answers for this health problem, but at this time we don't.
 The BSCA and ABTC, in conjunction with the AKC and the University of California, Davis, are working on isolating the gene.
 Hopefully in a few years a test will be available.

 Some Boxer lines are know for Degenerative Myelopathy (aka DM).
 Another important thing to beware of is Cardiomyopathy, so always look for breeders who have their dogs hearts tested by a certified cardiologist or Holter Monitor is used.